English | Français | Deutsch | 日本語 | 한국어 | 漢語 | Español | Português | Italiano | Magyar | Türkçe | Pycckий

 8. Notice of departure: if staying longer than 4 weeks, how much notice you expect from students as to when they plan to leave their homestay

-The Hansa Homestay office is open weekdays from 10am-4pm and is located on the 2nd floor of the Yonge Street Campus at 2160 Yonge Street, Toronto, ON, M4S 2A8.
-You can contact a homestay representative by calling or faxing us at (416) 485-5385.
+The Hansa Homestay office is open weekdays from 9am-4pm and is located on the 2nd floor of the Yonge Campus